ChrOertlin/CS50/README.md

 # CS50 Coursework

-This repository contains coursework for the 10 week CS50 course for weeks 1 to 9.
-Week10 is a final project which I will store as a dedicated repository later on.
+This repository contains coursework for the CS50 course.

 ## Contents of weeks